 For child or teen sessions, the child client will meet with the therapist individually for most of the session.
-A few minutes at the beginning or end of the session may be used to speak with the parent and schedule the next session.
+A few minutes at the beginning or end of the therapy session may be used to speak with the parent and schedule the next session.

 How much does a session cost?